 For clients as well as designers, the brand identity process seems shrouded in secrecy.
-Many clients don’t ask because they feel they’re invading the designers’ creative space.
-Some designers don’t tell because they don’t have a defined process to share.
+Clients don’t ask because they feel they’re invading the designers’ creative space.
+Designers don’t tell because they may not have a defined process to share.

 So, what’s behind the brand identity design process?
 While there is some mystery to creativity, in order to develop identities that solve real business problems, a clear approach to the process is critical.
 Of course, designers may not always go through this process in the same order, or may only emphasize parts of it, but for clients and designers alike, a pathway is necessary.